-In fiscal year ending in July 2016, the Illinois Department of Public Health received 14,889 complaints which required investigation.
+In the annual report from July 2022, the Illinois Department of Public Health received over 9700 complaints which required investigation.
 At least the number of complaints is going down.
-In 2015, there were approximately 19,000 complaints.

 Over the past several years, nursing homes and their insurance companies concocted a scheme to deprive those injured by wrongdoing.
 The process involved requiring residents to waive their rights to go to court for injuries.
 The waiver required claimants to go to arbitration instead of court.
 The reason for this was so that nursing homes would not have to face a jury trial and the wrath of the public.
 Arbitration happens in private.

 In order to help combat neglect and end abuse, a law took effect January 1, 2016, that allows the family of a loved one who is in an Illinois nursing home to install surveillance cameras in the patient’s room.
 The patient and family members must pay for the equipment and its installation, but it will give them some peace of mind knowing the required sign announcing the room is under surveillance will likely deter abuse and neglect, but even if not, it will give them the evidence they need to pursue their case in court.
 That is, if they are allowed to take their case to court.

 Mandatory Arbitration Clauses